jorinvo/gofer/README.md

 <a name="mix" />
 ##`mix:`

-Using the `mix`-attribute you can specify a function.
-Gofer searchs for the specified function in the context of your helper-files.
+Using the `mix`-attribute you can specify a function. gofer searchs for the specified function in the context of your helper-files.
 When the function exists it gets called with the element as argument and the element's value will be set to the return-value of the function-call.
 The element-object the function gets called with differs from element to element, but every element-object contains an attributes-hash called `attr` and the DOM-element representing it as `el`.
 For additional tag-specific properties have a look at the tags.